Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation: gauge theory without background particles

 In this section, we point out that the ultra-local action has the $\mathcal{S}$-duality and the non-local contamination of the kinetic term \eqref{eq: naive S transformation} is just an appearance.
 In fact, the violation of $\mathcal{S}$-duality arises from

 in the topological charge.
-However, this contribution becomes zero in the absence of the monopole.
+However, this contribution becomes zero in the absence of monopoles.
 This implies that the effect of the translational operator in $(M^\ast M)^{-1}$ can be completely eliminated by implementing the path integral.

 We can evaluate the path integral as shown in App.~\ref{App: partition function} and write it down in terms of theta functions.
 Under the closedness condition, the $2$-form $n$ can be decomposed as